pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-17-le-castella-bova-marina-the-perfect-sail.md

 My mind was racing.
 I paid my taxes, right?
 I took the wind out of the sails to slow us down.
 I went inside to get the radio and tried to hail them.
 "Guardia Finanza, this is sailing vessel Vite & Rêves".
 No answer.
 I tried with another radio.
 No answer.
 Just the boat silently following at 10 meter distance with a blinding searchlight in my face.
 It was spooky.

 The blue flashing lights came on.
 Luckily, Barbara had waken up by then.
 I called her outside.
 With her by my side, I always look less like a criminal.
 Seeing Barbara seemed to convince the Guardia that I was not dangerous.
 A guy came out and shouted: "How many people on board?"

-"Us two and our three children!"
-"Three children?!"
-"Yes, _our_ children!"
+> "Us two and our three children!"

+> "Three children?!"

+> "Yes, _our_ children!"

 A brief pause.

-"Where do you come from?"
-"Le Castella this morning!"
-"Where are you going?"
-"Sicily!"
+> "Where do you come from?"

+> "Le Castella this morning."

+> "Where are you going?"

+> "Sicily."

 Pause.

-"Okay, goodnight!"
+> "Okay, goodnight!"

 And they were off.

 "Well that was weird," I said to Barbara, "glad you came outside at the right time."
 "They probably thought we were smugglers or traffickers."
 Can't people sail unsuspectedly at night anymore?